rhythm-game-utilities/rhythm-game-utilities/RhythmGameUtilities/README.md

 [![Nuget](https://img.shields.io/nuget/v/com.neogeek.rhythm-game-utilities)](https://www.nuget.org/packages/com.neogeek.rhythm-game-utilities/)
 [![Join the chat at https://discord.gg/nNtFsfd](https://img.shields.io/badge/discord-join%20chat-7289DA.svg)](https://discord.gg/nNtFsfd)

 This library is a collection of utilities for creating rhythm games like Tap Tap Revenge, Guitar Hero, and Rock Band.
-It is meant to be used within any game engine that supports loading C++ libraries, such as Unity, Unreal, Godot, SDL and MonoGame.
+It is meant to be used within any game engine that supports loading C++ libraries, such as Unity, Unreal, Godot, MonoGame, Love2D, and more.

 ![Prototype game built using these utilities.](https://github.com/rhythm-game-utilities/rhythm-game-utilities/blob/main/screenshot.png?raw=true)
 _Prototype game built using these utilities._